notmed1/app-test/README.md

 # app-test

-This application allows CRUD user entity.
+This application allows to CRUD user entity.